 ABOUT RALEIGH TANZANIA AND FIELDBASE

-First established in 1984 by HRH Prince Charles and Colonel John Blashford-Snell, Raleigh is a sustainable development charity that works in remote, rural areas to improve sanitation, access to safe water and protect vulnerable environments and communities.
+First established in 1984 by HRH Prince Charles and Colonel John Blashford-Snell, Raleigh is a sustainable development charity that works in remote areas to improve sanitation, access to safe water and protect vulnerable environments and communities.
 This is carried out in a number of ways, through health and hygiene education and overseeing the construction of community toilet blocks (WASH projects), sharing sustainable farming and reforestation methods (NRM projects) and teaching entrepreneurial business skills (LIVELIHOODS projects).
 The organisation has two core programs which are Expedition and ICS which is funded by the UK Government.
 Raleigh works with international volunteers and permanent staff from host countries.
 In particular the organisation works with youth, believing them to have the energy and determination to change behaviours, making them a powerful catalyst for transforming communities.